 - 1. Retain ultimate responsibility for patients' care. - 2.
 Contact the faculty if assistance is needed or if any problem with student performance occurs. - 3.
 Utilize faculty call list as needed for urgent faculty contact. - 4.
-Provide faculty with contact information for hospital and home/cell. - 5.
+Provide faculty with contact information for hospital and home. - 5.
 Collaborate with the student to formulate a clinical schedule. - 6.
 Function as a role model in the clinical setting. - 7.
-Co-sign all student documented nursing notes every shift. - 8.
-Facilitate learning activities for no more than 2 students at a time. - 9.
-Orient the student(s) to the clinical agency. - 10.
+Facilitate learning activities for no more than 2 students at a time. - 8.
+Orient the student(s) to the clinical agency. - 9.
 Supervise the student in the performance of nursing care with the goal of moving the student toward more independent functioning of specific nursing tasks and to assure safe practice.
-See especially the section entitled Medication Administration under Course Policies in this syllabus. - 11.
-Have mobile, electronic or in-person conferences with the clinical instructor to discuss the student's performance and progress. - 12.
+See especially the section entitled Medication Administration under Course Policies in this syllabus. - 10.
+Have conferences with the clinical instructor to discuss the student's performance and progress. - 11.
 Evaluate the student's level of proficiency in clinical performance.
-Complete "Preceptor Evaluation of Student Behaviors." - 13.
-On an ongoing consistent basis, provide feedback to the student regarding clinical performance. - 14.
-Arrange for appropriate coverage for supervision of the student should the preceptor(s) be absent and discuss with student/faculty as needed. - 15.
-Complete a Capstone & Student Final Course Evaluation to provide feedback to the nursing program regarding the Capstone preceptorship experience.
+Complete "Preceptor Evaluation of Student Behaviors" and return to instructor. - 12.
+On an ongoing basis, provide feedback to the student regarding clinical performance. - 13.
+Arrange for appropriate coverage for supervision of the student should the preceptor(s) be absent and discuss with student/faculty as needed. - 14.
+Co-sign all nursing students electronic and paper charting in the medical record before student leaves their shift for the day. - 15.
+Provide feedback to the nursing program regarding Capstone preceptorship experience.